Battle lines drawn in Trump travel ban Supreme Court arguments

 Sotomayor and Justice Stephen Breyer also expressed concerns that there was insufficient transparency in the current ban and that its waiver exceptions might be just "window dressing."

-Justice Elena Kagan, another Obama appointee, posed a provocative hypothetical: "So let's say in some future time a President gets elected who is a vehement anti-Semite and says all kinds of denigrating comments about Jews and provokes a lot of resentment and hatred over the course of a campaign and in his presidency."
+Justice Elena Kagan, another Obama appointee, posed a provocative hypothetical: "So let's say in some future time a President gets elected who is a vehement anti-Semite and says all kinds of denigrating comments about Jews...."
 He then asks his staff to issue a proclamation that dots all the i's and crosses all the t's and "in the context of this virulent anti-Semitism -- what emerges is a proclamation that says no one shall enter from Israel."
 Francisco responded that in that scenario challengers could have a constitutional argument that the ban is discriminatory.

 Kagan said that "this is an out-of-the box president" and after a micro-pause added "in my hypothetical," which drew laughs across the gallery.